Open-Markets-Initiative/wireshark-lua/README.md

 The Open Markets Initiative (Omi) is a group of technologists dedicated to enhancing the stability of electronic financial markets using modern development methods.

-Any similaraity between existing people, places and/or protocols is purely incidental.
+Any similarities between existing people, places and/or protocols is purely incidental.

 Enjoy.